 Oaxaca 2006: Women's Resistance Guerreras de Las Barracadas poster

-by anonymous and Just Seeds
+by anonymous Author and Just Seeds Author

 In 2006, an uprising in Oaxaca, Mexico against the repressive neoliberal regime of governor Ulises Ruiz occupied the state capital for 6 months.
 Women played a key role maintaining barricade and spontaneously organizing militant mass actions such as occupations of TV and radio stations.
 Oppressive gender roles shifted as Oaxacan women self-organized in the face of state and parliamentary violence, rape, and opposition from male-dominated spheres of the movement.
 These revolutionaries unleashed a powerful process of personal and collective transformation that threatened the foundations of their oppression within the household, the state, and the global economy.

 *Have your poster shipped in a Poster Tube for extra protection!
 Posters not shipped in tubes will be folded in half for packaging and are more subject to wear while shipping.*